Frequently Asked Questions

 Silica is in the form of sand and the mining process uses an excavator and dump truck.

-Does silica mining use chemicals or heavy metals?
+Does silica mining use hazardous chemicals?

 No. Mining on site will only use fresh clean water which is recycled through our processes on site.